Henry Whitfield House: Renovations

-Though minor restorations continue today, the most extensive renovation occurred during the 1930s, directed by J. Frederick Kelly.
-The purpose of this renovation was to conduct archeological and architectural analyses and restore the house to its condition in 1639.
-Prior to this extensive renovation, Kelly had experience with the house through his conversion of one of the barns on the property to a caretaker's house in 1923.
+The most extensive renovation occurred during the 1930s, directed by J. Frederick Kelly in order to conduct archeological and architectural analyses and to restore the house to its condition of 1639.
+Kelly had previous experience with the house through his conversion of one of the barns on the property to a caretaker's house in 1923.
 Kelly's restoration began with the reconstruction of the kitchen in 1930 and the rebuilding of the ell (the wing built perpendicular to the main house) in 1932.
-The external changes of the house included a steepening of the pitch of the roof, the construction of a chimney at the house's southern end, elimination of the stucco, and the creation of seventeenth century windows with diamond-shaped glass panels held together by lead bars.
+The external changes of the house included a steepening of the pitch of the roof, the construction of a chimney at the house's southern end, elimination of the stucco, and the creation of seventeenth century windows with diamond-shaped leaded glass panels.
 Interior restorations included the re-creation of a corner window facing the harbor, the restoration of the stair tower to the second floor, the rebuilding of the second floor (which had been essentially removed sometime during the 1700s), and the reconstruction of the partitions that had been used to separate the great hall into several rooms.
 The final cost of Kelly's restoration was $26,000, financed by the Federal government and individual patrons of the Colonial Dames of America, and it was completed on October 20, 1937.

 Museum

 The Henry Whitfield House was formally opened as a museum in 1899, after the first official remodeling was completed, making it Connecticut's first state museum.
 The museum is operated by the Connecticut Department of Economic and Community Development.
-The creation of the museum reflected a trend toward nativism amongst old American families during the immigration influx in the early twentieth century.
-Though some of the artifacts in the museum were found in the cellar, many are not original to the house and were gathered from other historic sites of the same time period in order to show visitors what life was like for the early colonists of America.
-The renovation by J. Frederick Kelly had also restored the house near to the condition it was believed by him to be in when it was first built.
+The creation of the museum reflected a trend toward nativism during the immigration influx in the early twentieth century.
+Some of the artifacts in the museum were found in the cellar, but many are not original to the house and were gathered from other historic sites of the same time period in order to show visitors what life was like for the early colonists of America.
+J. Frederick Kelly had also restored the house to the condition that it was in when it was built.
 On site, visitors are allowed to explore the house through either historian-guided or self-guided tours, as well as through interactive tours online at the museum's webpage.
 The museum gained national recognition when it was added to the National Register of Historic Places in 1972 and was declared a National Historic Landmark in 1997.